ralphishimwe/alu-shell/permissions/README.md

 2. script that prints current user: whoami
 3. script that shows all groups that the current user prt of command : group
 4. script taht creates empty file touch hello
+5. scritp that gives execution permisio to hello